A Complete Guide to Buying a Car With a Rebuilt Title

 3. The original repair estimate, including the damages fixed.

-On top of that, insurance company reps can answer all kinds of questions about a rebuilt title, including the basic ones like “How do rebuilt titles work?”
-They can also help you get an idea of the rebuilt title insurance cost and determine whether you need it at all.
+On top of that, insurance company reps can answer all kinds of questions about a rebuilt title, from the basic “How do rebuilt titles work?” to more complex ones like “how to value a car with a rebuilt title.”
+They can also give you an idea of the rebuilt title insurance cost and whether you need it at all.

 Cars with rebuilt or salvage titles have suffered significant damage, and replacing them was more cost-effective than repairing them.
 The difference between these terms is that a car with a salvage title was not repaired, while a car with a rebuilt title underwent repairs.